 About Noodles Soup (Kuay Teow)

 Chinese Hokkien word, Kuay Teow means rice noodles soup in Thai.
 Generally served with either chicken or pork, fish balls, and also duck, seafood, beef.
-Different type of noodles, SenYai (big rice noodles), Sen Mee (rice vermicelli), Sen Lek (small rice noodles), Ba Mee (egg wheat noodles) kuay Jab ( rice flake chips noodles) Woon Sen (cellophane noodles made from mung bean flour) Mi Sua, very thin salted noodles made from wheat flour (only eaten in the Southern part of Thailand) pictures of the factory who makes this noodles.
-A dish called Yen ta fo of pink noodles whose color comes from a quail sauce of conserved red beans, but sometimes ketchup.
+Different type of noodles, SenYai (big rice noodles), Sen Mee (rice vermicelli), Sen Lek (small rice noodles), Ba Mee (egg wheat noodles) kuay Jab ( rice flake chips noodles) Woon Sen (glass noodles made from mung bean flour) Mi Sua, very thin salted noodles made from wheat flour (only eaten in the Southern part of Thailand) pictures of the factory who makes this noodles.
+A dish called Yen ta fo of pink noodles whose color comes from a sauce of conserved red beans, some say from fermented soybean paste, but sometimes ketchup.
 Noodles soup is a very popular economical dish that can be found everywhere in the city served in restaurants as well as in street stalls.

 Pad Thai Ekhamai

 My second visit here but this time was on a long weekend, very quiet but open.
 It’s a tiny modest restaurant, 5 tables and a counter for 4 persons, not a place to shill out.
 They have 11 versions of Pad Thai, I remember the last time I had seafood, but this time I chose a different I had never tasted, the river shrimp pad Thai.
-This restaurant most of the Pad Thai comes with egg wrapping and I was told that it results in overcooked noodles, but watching him make the omelet after cooking the Pad Thai and putting it on.
+In this restaurant, most Pad Thai is served wrapped in an omelet and I was told that cooking it this way gives overcooked noodles, but watching him do it, he makes the omelet after cooking the Pad Thai and puts it on the top.
 Anyway, I let the young chef do his job and I did mine enjoying the dish.
 I still have many to taste.

 My River Crown cost me 150 baht.
 Prices for a Wrapped with egg 60, Shrimp with egg wrap 90, seafood 90, and basic 50 baht.